internetarchive/dweb-mirror/USING.md

 The address to access will depend on your configuration.
 * On Internet In a Box
-  * if connected to WiFi “Internet in a Box", try [http://box.lan:4244]
+  * if connected to WiFi “Internet in a Box", try http://box.lan:4244
-  * if connected via a router then [http://box.local:4244] may work
+  * if connected via a router then http://box.local:4244 may work
-* On Rachel …TODO
+* On Rachel then http://rachel.local:4244 often works
-* If your server is running with `--mdns` then [http://archive.local:4244] will work.
+* If your server is running with `--mdns` then http://archive.local:4244 will work.
-* If running on your own machine (a laptop for example) then [http://localhost:4244] should work
+* If running on your own machine (a laptop for example) then http://localhost:4244 should work
 * Otherwise ask your system admin for the address of the machine its running on, usually it will be on `:4244`

 ## Using the page